block-core/blockcore-wallet/NOTES.md

 `const result = await blockcore.request({ method: "signMessage", params: [{ message: msg }] });`

 The "method" is "action". params can either be a single object, or array.
+The `provider.ts` will always encapsulate a single object into an array, so handlers and logic within the extension will only work with empty params or array.

 The API is based upon the latest generic interface on MetaMask: https://docs.metamask.io/guide/ethereum-provider.html#ethereum-request-args

 Messages from `provider.ts` (using `globalThis.postMessage(msg, '*');`) is initially picked up by `content.ts`, where it is filtered for messages that is coming from the extension.

 The handler will take the .data, which is the request object coming from web site, and wrap that together with the `location.host` which will be the app identifier.

 The message is forwarded to `background.ts` using the API: `browser.runtime.sendMessage`.

 When the async call (as described in "Action Processing" below) is completed, it will return response to the `provider.ts` using: `window.postMessage(responseMsg, message.origin)`.

 The `provider.ts` will then return response to the web app in the handler: `globalThis.addEventListener('message'`, which will filter out messages that is not relevant for the extension.

 ### Action Processing

 The processing of action requests happens in `background.ts`, as described in the section above.

 There is an handler for `browser.runtime.onMessage.addListener` which handles messages that arrives both from the `content.ts`, but also from the extension (Angular) itself.
 If the message contains the field `prompt`, it will be handled as response from the popup-prompt that extension has rendered.

 `handlePromptMessage` handles messages from extension.